 Flexibility is typical of open universities and their e-learning designs.
-While it constitutes their main attraction, promising learners will be able to study “anytime anyplace”, it is also a cause for student dropout, demanding more self-regulation and engagement.
-This case study explored the professors’ experiences of flexibility in e-learning design and continuous assessment, and their perception of the risks and opportunities that more flexibility would imply for persistence and dropout.
-In-depth interviews with 18 full professors, who are the e-learning designers of undergraduate courses at the Open University of Catalonia (UOC), were analyzed employing qualitative content analysis.
-In the professors’ voices, the main causes for dropout are mainly student-centered yet connected to learning design: workload and time availability, student expectations, profiles, and time management skills.
-In their view, flexibility has both positive and negative effects.
-Some are conducive to engagement and persistence: improvement of personalized feedback, formative assessment, and module workload; while others generated resistance: more flexibility may increase workload, procrastination, dropout, and risk of losing professorial control, and be a threat to educational standards and quality.
-Untangling the tensions between dropout and flexibility may enhance learning design and educational practices that prevent student dropout.
-Stakeholders should focus on measures perceived as positive, such as assessment extension, personalized feedback and monitoring, and calibration of course workload.
-As higher education is globally turning to online delivery, due to the viral pandemic, such findings may be useful in both hybrid and fully online educational contexts.
+While this constitutes their main attraction, promising learners will be able to study “anytime, anyplace,” this also demands more self-regulation and engagement, a cause for student dropout.
+This case study explores professors’ experiences of flexibility in e-learning design and continuous assessment and their perception of the risks and opportunities that more flexibility implies for student persistence and dropout.
+In-depth interviews with 18 full professors, who are the e-learning designers of undergraduate courses at the Open University of Catalonia (UOC), were analyzed, employing qualitative content analysis.
+According to the professors, the main causes for dropout are student-centered, yet they are connected to learning design: workload and time availability, as well as students’ expectations, profiles, and time management skills.
+In the professors’ view, flexibility has both positive and negative effects.
+Some are conducive to engagement and persistence: improvement of personalized feedback, formative assessment, and module workload.
+Others generate resistance: more flexibility may increase workload, procrastination, dropout, and risk of losing professorial control, and may threaten educational standards and quality.
+Untangling the tensions between dropout and flexibility may enhance learning design and educational practices that help prevent student dropout.
+Stakeholders should focus on measures perceived as positive, such as assessment extension, personalized feedback and monitoring, and course workload calibration.
+As higher education is globally turning to online delivery due to the COVID-19 viral pandemic, such findings may be useful in both hybrid and fully online educational contexts.